If you have a question not answered below, email email@example.com.

 At Kenmore, the historic home is not.

 At Ferry Farm, the Washington house replica is accessible.

 How much walking is there during a typical visit?

-At Ferry Farm, the guided house tour also takes about 30 minutes, a portion of which will be outside because the COVID-19 pandemic.
+At Ferry Farm, the guided house tour also takes about 60 minutes.
 Getting to and from the Washington house requires a 0.5 mile round-trip walk on a hard-surfaced path with no elevation change.
 Other points of interest to see on the roughly 60-acre Ferry Farm require additional walking on paths or hiking on trails with elevation changes.